Amsterdam/brp-amsterdam-api/README.md

 | inOnderzoek                | 999990378 |
 | Nationaliteit onbekend     | 999993367 |

-The acceptance environment (proefomgeving) of Haal Centraal uses a different [GABA-V test dataset](https://www.rvig.nl/media/288) to simulate the production environment in the best possible way.
+The acceptance environment (proefomgeving) of RvIG uses a different [GABA-V test dataset](https://www.rvig.nl/media/288) to simulate the production environment in the best possible way.

 Also note that this proxy can limit the results.